 - The filling should be almost set with a 2-3 inches wobbly spot in the center.
-The edges should be puffed (see photo number 3 – you can see that the cheesecake is very bright in the center and just the edges are browned).
+The edges should be puffed (see the photo above - you can see that the cheesecake is very bright in the center and just the edges are browned).

 After baking, crack open the door and let the cheesecake another hour in the oven.
 Then cool to room temperature before chilling in the refrigerator.

 - 25 Oreo cookies (incl. filling), crushed into fine crumbs (9.7oz / 275g)

-- 6 tbsp unsalted butter, melted (85g)
+- 6 tablespoon unsalted butter, melted (85g)

 - 4 cups cream cheese, room temperature (900g / 31.7oz)

 - 2 vanilla beans* (or 2 teaspoon vanilla extract)